eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 ## Summary

-This document contains proposed changes to the information architecture in the ESLint documentation website, <https://eslint.org/docs>.
+This document contains proposed changes to the information architecture (IA) in the ESLint documentation website, <https://eslint.org/docs>.

-On a high level, the proposed information architecture breaks the content into the following sections:
+On a high level, the proposed IA breaks the content into the following sections:

 - Use ESLint in Your Project: A refactor of the current [User Guide](https://eslint.org/docs/latest/user-guide/)
 - Extend ESLint: A refactor of the current [Developer Guide](https://eslint.org/docs/latest/developer-guide/), with some content moved to the section Maintain ESLint and Community Contributions